awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-cookbooks-community-cookbooks.md

    This declares a dependency on a cookbook named `application`, version 5\.0\.0\.

-1. From the root of the `opsworks_cookbook_demo` directory, run the following command:
+1. From the root of the `opsworks_cookbook_demo` directory, run the following command\.
+The period at the end of the command is intentional\.

    ```
    berks init .
    ```

-   \(Don't forget the period at the end of the command\.\) Berkshelf creates a number of folders and files that you can use later for more advanced scenarios\.
+   Berkshelf creates a number of folders and files that you can use later for more advanced scenarios\.
 The only file that we need for this walkthrough is the file named `Berksfile`\.

 1. Add the following line at the end of the `Berksfile` file: